Feincraft/Tidy/README.md

 ![img](https://github.com/Feincraft/Tidy/blob/main/siPZQYA4gs.gif?raw=true)

+### Controls
-Drag with the mouse or with the arrow keys.
-Hold Shift for precise movement.
+* Drag with the mouse or with the arrow keys
+* Hold Shift for precise movement
+* Double-click to change colors

-### FAQ
+### Upcoming
-* Can I control playback from the widget?
+* Control playback from the widget
-Working on it.
+* Transparent background